Community Foundation For Monterey County

 Application Success Factors

-Alignment with Strategic Pillars: CFMC emphasizes their four focus areas - investing in people, strengthening communities, celebrating cultures, and stewarding the environment.
+Alignment with Strategic Pillars: CFMC emphasises their four focus areas - investing in people, strengthening communities, celebrating cultures, and stewarding the environment.
 Applications should clearly demonstrate how projects align with one or more of these pillars.

 Geographic Specificity: All funded work must serve Monterey County residents.
 Applications should clearly identify the county communities that will benefit and demonstrate understanding of local needs.